blacklightpy/vaultofknowledge/excitation purity.md

-It is the neutral distance from
+It is the relative distance from the [[White Point]] to the furthest point on the chromaticity diagram with the same 'dominant wavelength' or [[hue]].

 It is the same as [[Saturation]] in the HSV colour model.